brownan/backathon/flows.rst

 Flows for Inode objects
 -----------------------

-* Backup (initialized with a file path)
+* Update (initialized with a file path)
-  - perform stat on file and determine if we have a file cache entry for the (path,inode,mtime,size) tuple
+  - perform stat on file and determine if we have a file cache entry for the (path,inode,mtime,size) tuple.

-  - Inode obj IS in file cache
+  - If so, caches the resulting object ID as an instance variable

+* Backup (initialized with a file path and optionally an object ID)
+  - This is a generator function.
+Yields object contents to upload.
+Returns own object ID

+  - Local object ID is set: assume no changes
     - implies all child object are uploaded, since they have been hashed and this object exists
     - nothing to do
     - return obj key for this inode object

-  - Inode obj Not in file cache
-    - one or more file chunks need uploading
+  - Local object ID is NOT set
+    - The file may or may not need uploading, but it must be scanned and hashed
     - Need to chunk the file, and then run BACKUP on each blob object
     - Build inode object payload
     - hash inode payload to get obj key